-So you are an unpublished writer and you want to get published.
-What is the best book genre to write if you are serious about landing a book deal?
-Is there even such a thing as ‘best book genre’?
+So you are an unpublished writer and you want to get published, which genre gives you the best chance of landing a book deal?

-The premise of this article is that the more popular the book genre, the more books that are published and the higher the chance of you landing a book deal.
-The evidence for this article is all based on a Harris Interactive report based on US reading habits.
+The premise of this post is that the more popular the book genre, the more books that are published and the higher the chance of you landing a book deal.
+The evidence for this post is all based on a recent Harris Interactive report based on US reading habits.

 It appears that, of the people who buy at least one book at year, 8 out of 10 buy a fiction book.

-It is also the case that out of the same group of people, 8 out of 10 will also buy a non-fiction book.
-OK, good news I suppose, suggesting that fiction and non-fiction are equally popular in the fight for best book genre.
+It is also the case that out of the same group people, 8 out of 10 will also buy a non-fiction book.
+OK, good news I suppose, suggesting that fiction and non-fiction are equally popular.
 I am a bit sceptical, but let’s plough on.